sphinx-contrib/matlabdomain/tests/roots/test_module_class_names/readme.txt

    MyModule/
    YourClass.m

-Without getting conclicts over the names in `entitities_table`.
+Without getting conclicts over the names in `entities_table`.
 Further, we test that auto-linking also works.

 Regular build.::